 Marco Cestarolli is young architect with a strong interest in alternative ways of conceiving architecture integrating sustainable technologies, vernacular forms, local knowledges and community imputs.
 After graduating with a master degree in Sustainable Architecture at the University IUAV of Venice, he worked for few years at the Dutch/Nigerian architetural firm NLÉ.
 During his studies and early work he developed a particular interest in the architectural possibilities offerd by developing countries and cities, different way of living such as costal communities and adaptation strategies to the changing climate.

-Wangchu Bhutia, originally from Sankhuwasabha District, has joined our small team as a Medicinal Plants Specialist.
+Wangchu Bhutia, originally from Sankhuwasabha District, is the Co-Coordinator of the Lumbasumba Conservation Project.
 With a Bachelors degree in Science, he has over seven years of experience in biodiversity conservation, NTFP cultivation, nursery management and eco-tourism.
 He has worked with TMI, Red Panda network and other conservation agencies throughout remote regions of Nepal.
 Since his arrival, Wangchu has already documented and mapped over 400 different plant species within Yangshila.
-Currently he’s building an extensive database of scientific information of each plant to serve as a foundation for a GIS map, educational plant trails and a plant compendium.
-He will be critical member in expanding the BELT campaign beyond Yangshila VDC.
+Currently, he’s building an extensive database of scientific information about each plant to serve as a foundation for a GIS map, educational plant trails, and a plant compendium.

 Outdoor Education Consultant